How to Use Alkyd Enamel Paint On Wood Correctly?

 Can you paint over alkyd paint?

-If you want to paint over an alkyd or oil-based paint with water-based paint, remember first to remove the gloss and prepare the surface for adhesion.
+However, if you want to paint over an alkyd or oil-based paint with water-based paint, remember first to remove the gloss and prepare the surface for adhesion.

-This can simply be accomplished by using fine-grit sandpaper.
+This can be accomplished by using fine-grit sandpaper.
 You can also use a deglosser, but sanding by hand is just as effective.
+Once the surface is dull and dry, apply a water-based primer before painting.

 Do you need to seal the enamel paint on the wood after painting?